GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 - `helicsInputSetDefaultString()` (used for JSONs)
 - `helicsInputSetDefaultVector()`

-Note that the following, though they have syntactical similarities to the above APIs, **do not** set default values on HELICS inputs when no publications have been received.
+Though they are not as obviously named, the following two APIs do provide a means of setting the default value as well:

-- `helicsInputSetDefaultTime()`
+- `helicsInputSetDefaultTime()` - int64 but can also take a double
-- `helicsInputSetDefaultNamedPoint()`
+- `helicsInputSetDefaultNamedPoint()` - string or a double

 ---